How to Measure Quality of AI Call Interactions (2026 KPIs)

 How can I track conversational flow?

-Metrics like Agent Talk Ratio, Barge In Handling, and Reprompt Rate are excellent for analyzing the flow.
+Metrics like Agent Talk Ratio, Barge In Handling, Reprompt Rate, Silence Detection, and Interruption Rate are excellent for analyzing flow.
 They tell you if the conversation feels balanced and natural or stilted and frustrating.

 What is the difference between containment rate and first call resolution?